Tributes laud Annan as man of peace and champion of rights

 GHANAIAN PRESIDENT NANA AKUFO-ADDO:

 “Consummate international diplomat and highly respected former Secretary General of the United Nations, Mr. Kofi Annan was the first from sub-Saharan Africa to occupy this exalted position.
-He brought considerable renown to our country by this position and through his conduct and comportment in the global arena.”
+He brought considerable renown to our country by this position and through his conduct and comportment in the global arena.

 - - - -